 Cloud PBX system is capable of unifying the headquarter with remote offices and a handful of teleworkers by consolidating every employee’s phone extension under one system.

-As for on-premises PBX, it certainly has the ability to handle remote users and multiple offices, but comparing to the cloud-based solution, it may be a little more complex and expensive.
+As for on-premises PBX, it certainly can handle remote users and multiple offices, but compared to the cloud-based solution, it may be a little more complex and expensive.

-As unified communications become the new norm, now many premise and cloud solutions can both provide mobile and desktop softphones as well as a comprehensive UC feature set including VoIP, conferencing, collaboration, unified messaging, and more.
-Remember to take it into consideration if your business operates across multiple locations and has remote workers as it will bring great convenience and efficiency improvements.
+As unified communications become the new norm, now many premise and cloud solutions can both provide mobile and desktop softphones as well as a comprehensive UC features set including VoIP, conferencing, collaboration, unified messaging, and more.
+Remember to consider if your business operates across multiple locations and has remote workers as it will bring great convenience and efficiency improvements

 5. Are your IT staff capable of maintaining the system?